 Ongoing Volunteer Opportunities

-There are a great variety of ways to engage with the Every Day Connect component of our project.
+There are a great variety of ways to engage with the Daily Services component of our project.
 Whether managing sign-in for a Shelter Connect event, providing extra in-office support for our resource specialists, or answering our hotline, we greatly value your presence working with our participants every day.

 Every month, Project Homeless Connect hosts an outreach walk through the Tenderloin to raise awareness about homeless services, distribute information about our programs, and engage with our neighbors experiencing homelessness.
 This is a great opportunity to connect directly with the individuals most in need of our services.
 Come and help us hand out socks and granola bars while passing along vital information about the services we offer!